android-kunjapppan/TensorGo/README.md

 # TensorGo

-Used yolo-tiny model for object detection.
+Used yolo-tiny model for object detection and face_recognition for face recognition tasks.